dcmouser/mewlo/doc/sphinx/book/core/logging.rst

 Todo:

-    * Add apache logging format
+    * Add Apache logging format as an option